kulya/jmeter-gradle-plugin/README.md

 * reportPostfix - Postfix that you want to use at report file  [ "-report.html" by default ]
 * reportXslt - Report XSLT location, if you want to use custom transformation
 * jmeterUserProperties - List of JMeter user properties

+4) To run JMeter test execute

+    gradle jmeter

+At project directory